agsb/wirewp/README.md

 Uses sort for group wires to wrap

-##   Premisses
+##  Rules

-1. Each wire have one name,
+> Each unit have two or more pins,

-2. Each wire connect two or more pins,
+> Each pin have one or more wires,

-3. Each pin have one or more wires,
+> Each wire connect two or more pins,

-4. Each unit have two or more pins,
+> Each wire have one name (only),

 ## List format